RyanTaoLiu/NeuralSlicer/README.md

 ### Setp 0: Compile the [S^3-Slicer](https://github.com/zhangty019/S3_DeformFDM) code with QMake for the printing field to slicers.

 1. Add a pushbutton in the file '/S3_DeformFDM/ShapeLab/MainWindow.ui'
-2. Create a correspondence slot function on_pushButtonXXX_Clicked(), and copy the realization from file '/thirdparty/additional/S3Slicer.cpp'.
+2. Create a correspondence slot function on_pushButtonXXX_Clicked() in '/S3_DeformFDM/ShapeLab/MainWindow.h' and '/S3_DeformFDM/ShapeLab/MainWindow.cpp', and copy the realization from file 'S3Slicer.cpp'.

 ### Step 1: Create and config the Python environment.